An orange balloon with a string attached to it on a white background.

 The logo for steady strides aba is blue and orange.

-ABA Therapy vs VB Therapy: Understanding the Key Differences
+ABA Therapy vs VB Therapy: The Key Differences

 Applied Behavior Analysis (ABA) therapy and Verbal Behavior (VB) therapy stand as two powerful interventions in the field of behavior analysis.
 While both fall under the umbrella of applied behavior analysis, they differ significantly in focus and methodology.
 ABA therapy centers on changing and shaping behaviors through reinforcement strategies, while verbal behavior emphasizes communication and language acquisition.
 This blog explores the fundamentals, techniques, and outcomes of both therapies, empowering you to choose the right path for your child’s unique needs.